-If the FARO Laser Tracker is completely up to operating temperature and Self Compensation is not bringing the backsights into tolerance or just barely bringing the backsights into tolerance, a Self Comp Optimization may be needed.
-This will correct the Self Compensation for any minor changes that may have occurred to the trackers embedded targets as a result of shipping, exposure to shock or frequent vibrations.
+If the FARO® Laser Tracker is at operating temperature and Self Compensation is not bringing the backsights into tolerance or just barely bringing the backsights into tolerance, a Self Comp Optimization may be needed.
+This will correct the Self Compensation for any minor changes that may have occurred to the tracker's embedded targets as a result of shipping, exposure to shock or frequent vibrations.
 Self Compensation Optimization can be run in the following two ways:

 Keywords: backsights, self comp, self compensation